-All activities provided are optional.
-Facilitators should review activities and include/not include as they consider relevant to their respective audiences and time available.
+All activities provided are optional resources.
+Facilitators should review activities and include/omit as they consider relevant to their audience and time constraints.
 Recommended placement of activities is noted in the facilitator's handbook and in the notes of the provided slide presentations.